-Born in Toronto at the very end of the baby boom, I grew up in a time early enough that women still had to fight for equal opportunities, but late enough that we at least had some chance of getting them; these experiences shaped both my career and my outlook on life.
+Born in Toronto at the cusp between the baby boom and Gen X, I grew up in a time early enough that women still had to fight for equal opportunities, but late enough that we at least had some chance of getting them; these experiences shaped both my career and my outlook on life.
 I’m the youngest of four siblings, which undoubtedly also shaped my outlook.

 I love food, wine, cooking and travel, and it’s my goal to do at least one lengthy (3+ weeks) international trip each year.
-I’ve become addicted to Flickr, and carry my camera with me all the time to capture the weird things that happen around me every day.
+I’ve become addicted to Flickr, and constantly pull out my phone to capture the weird things that happen around me every day.

-In my day job, I’m an independent business process management (BPM) analyst, consultant and systems architect, specializing in BPM design, enterprise architecture and business intelligence.
+In my day job, I’m an independent business process management (BPM) industry analyst, consultant and systems architect, specializing in BPM design, social enterprise and digital transformation of core business processes.
 You can find my business blog here.
 In the past, I’ve started and run two companies: a desktop workflow and document management product company from 1988-90, and a 40-person BPM and e-commerce systems integrator from 1990-2000.
 During 2000-2001, I moved to southern California and worked for FileNet as Director of eBusiness Evangelism during the launch of their eProcess BPM product, where I ended up travelling to 14 countries in 16 months and meeting lots of people who I can now visit in other countries.
 Since 2002, I’ve been back to a one-person private consulting practice.